cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 + If the URL is `/` we show the home page
 + For any other URL we show the 404 page

-All this together means we can simply switch between all the different views of our app.
+All this together means we can simply switch between all the different views of our app just by changing the URL.

+React Router provides a `Link` component, that acts like a supercharged `<a>` tag.
+You should use `Link` for any hyperlinks that don't lead out of your website.

-### Styled-Components and ThemeProvider help you stay on top of your styles
+### Styled-Components and ThemeProvider stay on top of your styles
-CSS precompilers like `SASS` first enabled web developers to start using variables and functions in their styled.
+CSS precompilers like `SASS` first enabled web developers to start using variables and functions in their styles.
 Then react came along and popularised the inline style system:

 ```javascript
 <div